kingzamzon/docs/docs/paying-for-lit/overview.md

 ### Lit Relayer

 The Lit Relayer is an [open-source service](https://github.com/LIT-Protocol/relay-server) currently hosted by Lit to facilitate onboarding into the Lit ecosystem.
-It helps reduce initial costs by covering or subsidizing certain interactions with the Lit network, such as minting PKPs and paying for network requests to perform actions like decryption, executing Lit Actions, and using PKPs.
+It helps reduce initial costs by covering or subsidizing certain interactions with the Lit network, such as minting PKPs.

 While the Relayer eases the onboarding process, it's important to note that its availability is not guaranteed.
 Users may experience rate limiting and/or congestion due to its shared nature.